 Let’s discuss the difference between campervan and motorhome RV vehicles.
 Both a campervan and motorhome essentially serve the same purpose – as a mobile home.
 You use one because it provides a place to stay, sleep, and eat, wherever you choose to go wild camping.
 There is a wide range of different types and some critical differences between them.

-A motorhome consists of a caravan-type living space constructed on top of an existing chassis.
+Most people are not sure what is a motorhome.
+Usually, it consists of a caravan-type living space constructed on top of an existing chassis.
 However, compared to a standard van, the body is much taller and broader.
 In general, it is a much larger vehicle.

 Traditionally, a motorhome had a divider between the living quarters and cab with the steering wheel.
 However, with many modern motorhomes, this is not the case.
 The design of a motorhome means you can use it as a self-contained living area and travelling vehicle.